 Instructor: Dr Andreas Laake (Schlumberger, United States)

+Language: English NEW

+Level: Intermediate

+Duration and Online: 2 live sessions of 4 hours CPD Points: 4

-Classroom: 1 day
+formats: Classroom: 1 day CPD Points: 5

 This course covers the geological and geophysical concepts governing the near-surface.
 Methods for investigating and characterizing the near-surface such as remote sensing and surface geophysical methods are presented.
 The different measurements are archived and integrated in a geographical information system (GIS).
 The final integration reveals geological information about the near-surface and provides geophysical information for corrections in seismic data processing.